pppiyo/pppiyo/README.md

 🌱  YL is.. currently learning React

-✨  Hope you will enjoy my product one day :grin:
+✨  Hope you will enjoy my software product one day :grin:

 <!--